Guide to the Bruno Kroon papers

 Language of materials: Materials in this collection are in Dutch and English.

-Collection summary: Photographs of a man who worked in canneries in False Pass and Mozhovoi Bay.
+Collection summary: Photographs and letters of a man who worked in canneries in False Pass and Morzhovoi Bay.

 Bruno Kroon emigrated from the Netherlands to Oregon in 1910.
-In 1919, he worked in Alaska, probably at canneries in False Pass and Mozhovoi Bay.
+In 1919 or 1920, he worked in Alaska, probably at canneries in False Pass, Morzhovoi Bay, and Boca De Quadra, Alaska.

-The collection contains the photographs of Bruno Kroon, as well as two postcards sent to family in the Netherlands.
-Subjects of the photographs include Kroon as well as canneries, people, and buildings in Mozhovoi Bay and King’s Cove.
+The collection contains the photographs and letters of Bruno Kroon, as well as two postcards sent to family in the Netherlands.
+Subjects of the photographs include Kroon, canneries, people, and buildings in Morzhovoi Bay and King’s Cove, and Boca De Quadra, Alaska.
 The photographs are captioned in Dutch, but have English translations.
+The letters, which are digitized copies, were written by Kroon, in Dutch, to his family in the Netherlands.
+The letters were sent from Milton-Freewater and Union, Oregon, Seattle, Washington, and False Pass, Alaska.
+In the letters, Kroon discusses the weather, hunting, music, cost of living in Alaska, and his work pay.
+English translations of the letters are also available in the collection.

 Arrangement: The collection is arranged in the order in which it arrived at the Archives.